ehrpg/qstar/docs/character/equipment.md

 number of slots is further influenced by [Might](/character#might-mi), [Perks](/character/perks) and equipment.

 An item occupies slots equal to its Weight.
-An item with a Weight of 4 occupies 4 slots.
+An item with a Weight of d4 occupies 4 slots.
+An item with a Weight of d10 occupies 10 slots.

 If the item's Weight is 0 or is not specified, then the items still requires one slot, unless otherwise mentioned.

 !!! summary "Amount of slots"
     <div class="formula formula-top formula-bottom">
-        <span data-bracket-bottom="Base">15</span> ±
+        <span data-bracket-bottom="Base">10</span> ±
-        <span data-bracket-top="Modifier">Might * 2</span> ±
+        <span data-bracket-top="Modifier">Might * 5</span> ±
         <span data-bracket-bottom="Perks / Flaws / Race">Circumstance</span>
     </div>